amit672002/fast.ai-walkthru/README.md

 # fast.ai-walkthru

+## Introduction
-Learning the necessary tools to work with fast ai
+Learning the necessary tools to work with fast ai and other frameworks

+##List Items
+-First
+-Second

+## More Details
+Learning wsl and git